 - International Asset Recovery: In the international asset arena, Mr. Hall has handled a number of issues and cases for clients, including in the mid-1990s, when he represented the State of Qatar in litigation seeking the recovery of a portion of the billions of dollars in state funds allegedly misappropriated by its deposed former Emir.

-Mr. Hall is recognized in The Legal 500 US 2015 as a “recommended lawyer” for commercial litigation.
+Mr. Hall is recognized in The Legal 500 US 2015-2017 as a “recommended lawyer” for commercial litigation.
 The Best Lawyers in America 2014-2017 lists Mr. Hall in the specialty of commercial litigation.
-He is also recognized in Benchmark Litigation 2009-2016 as a National Star in the areas of general commercial litigation and bankruptcy litigation and as a “New York Local Litigation Star” for bankruptcy litigation.
-Mr. Hall has been cited in New York Super Lawyers 2006-2015 for business litigation and in New York Super Lawyers - Corporate Counsel Edition 2007-2015.
+He is also recognized in Benchmark Litigation 2009-2017 as a National Star in the area of bankruptcy litigation and as a “New York Local Litigation Star.”
+Mr. Hall has been cited in New York Super Lawyers 2006-2017 for business litigation and in New York Super Lawyers - Corporate Counsel Edition 2007-2017.
 In December 2013, he received the New York County Lawyers' Association's Boris Kostelanetz President's Medal in recognition of his extraordinary record of dedication to the Association and distinguished service to the legal profession.

 Activities and affiliations